PraxisOG/BrainDrain/README.md

 Prompts are tuned for Llama 3.1 family

 Current goals:

-[y]: Make a simple dialogue setup in python/n
+[y]: Make a simple dialogue setup in python

 [y]: Make LLMs work through their problems through multiple prompts

 [n]: Web search access w/list of trustworthy websites

 [n]: Short term memory at the start of each prompt

 [n]: Give access to create/write simple python scripts

 [n]: Give access to call simple python scripts

 [n]: Give access to debug simple python scripts

 [n]: Provide a dumping ground for old context and prompts for summarization

 [n]: Oh, and a nice ui.
 Maybe.
 I'm only so good at this.

 [n]: Maybe, just maybe, LLM backend integration too.

 And thats it!
 Once its up any new functions can be set to short term memory,